 Details of the current Program Reviews Schedule.

 Terms of Reference

-Executive Deans will submit draft Terms of Reference to Learning and Quality Support.
-While the use of standard Terms of Reference is recommended, the Executive Dean can provide modified or alternative Terms of Reference.
+Executive Deans are responsible for a process of consultation with the area(s) under review prior to submitting a draft Terms of Reference to Learning and Quality Support.
+While the use of standard Terms of Reference is recommended, the Executive Dean can provide a modified or alternative Terms of Reference.
 The PVC(SL) will approve the final Terms of Reference for the review.